stitchfix/pyxley/examples/datatables/README.md

 variable and if it can't find the file, it copies it from `pyxley.utils.default_static_path`.

-Because we will be serving files that are different from the defaults we include our own index routing function and flask html template file.

 # Run the App
 Run `python project/__init__.py`.